microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 8: Enable Enterprise-State-Roaming

-1. Within the Remote Desktop session to **DC1**, in the the Edge browser tab displaying the Azure portal, navigate to the blade of the Contoso Azure AD tenant.
+1. Within the Remote Desktop session to **DC1**, in the Edge browser tab displaying the Azure portal, navigate to the blade of the Contoso Azure AD tenant.

 2. On the **Contoso - Overview** blade, select **Devices** under **Manage** on the left.